Sunay Akın

+Biography

 Akın was born in Trabzon, Turkey.
 Akın is best known for his poetry; his primary influences include Orhan Veli Kanık and Cemal Süreya.
 His poems are generally lyric, short, and soft in tone.
 He also often makes use of satirical forms and puns.

 Akın has a collection of over 7,000 toys, some of which date back nearly 200 years.
 4,000 of them are on display in the İstanbul Toy Museum which opened in 2005.

 He co-hosts a TV show called "Yaşamdan Dakikalar" ("Minutes from Life") on the TV channel tv8, together with Hıncal Uluç, Haşmet Babaoğlu, and Nebil Özgentürk.
 He has hosted other TV and radio programmes such as "Mahya Işıkları", "Stüdyo İstanbul" and "İzler" on the TV channel TRT 2, "Gezgin Korkuluk" on the TV channel tv8, and "Veşaire...Veşaire" on the radio channel Yaşam Radyo.

 He lectures at Marmara University, and Müjdat Gezen Art School, as well as at his own institution, the İstanbul Toy Museum.

 Akın regularly stages one man shows in Turkey and abroad, and participates in panels and conferences.
 He contributes as a regular columnist to the newspaper Cumhuriyet.
 His column is named after his 2004 book, "Kule Cambazı" ("Tower Acrobat"), in reference to İstanbul's Maiden's Tower.